stripe/stripe-ruby/README.md

 )
 ```

-You can also set a per-request key and/or account like in the examples below.
+### Per-request Configuration

-This is often useful for Connect applications that use multiple API keys during
-the lifetime of a process.
+For apps that need to use multiple keys during the lifetime of a process, like

-Authentication is transparently handled for you in subsequent method calls on
-the returned object.

-For example:
+one that uses [Stripe Connect][connect], it's also possible to set a
+per-request key and/or account:

 ``` ruby
 require "stripe"